deavmi/twine/doc/arp.md

 Because it is implemented using a condition variable, it could potentially miss a signal from the calling `notify()` if we only call `wait()` on our thread _after_ the link's thread has called `notify()`.
-Therefore, we make our `wait()` wakeup every now and then by using a timed-wait, to check if the data has been filled in by the other thread.
+Therefore, we make our `wait()` wake up every now and then by using a timed-wait, to check if the data has been filled in by the other thread.

-Second of all, what we do after retyurning from `wait(Duration)` is check if the _requested network-layer address_ has been resolved or not - this is that filtering I was mentioning earlier.
+Second of all, what we do after retrying from `wait(Duration)` is check if the _requested network-layer address_ has been resolved or not - this is that filtering I was mentioning earlier.
 This is important as we don't want to wake up for _any_ ARP response, but only the one which matches our `addr`